amycruz97/learn-tech-writing/README.md

 - Create 4 tech writing samples for your portfolio
 - Learn and use GitHub

-If you are a curious about tech writing as a career or a new tech writer, this plan is for you.
+If you are a curious about tech writing as a career or a new tech writer, this guide is for you.

-Before we get into the plan, let's answer some frequently asked questions:
+Before we get to the guide, let's answer some frequently asked questions:

 **Who are you?**

 👋🏽  I am Amruta Ranade, the Staff Tech Writer at a distributed database startup in New York City.
 I have a Bachelor's degree in Electronics and a Master's degree in Technical Communication.
 And I [make YouTube videos about tech writing](https://www.youtube.com/channel/UCKsaZMjb3lsLe5YtasDifuA).

-**Do I need to complete the plan in 30 days?**
+**Do I need to complete all the material in this guide in 30 days?**

 Nope.
 The suggested timeline assumes you can spend 1-2 hours per day for 30 days.
 Don't feel compelled to stick to the timeline.
-This is meant to be a self-paced plan -- make it work for your schedule as you see fit.
+This is meant to be a self-paced guide -- make it work for your schedule as you see fit.

-**Will I get a certificate on completing the plan?**
+**Will I get a certificate on completing the material in this guide?**

 Nope.
 What you will have is a portfolio of your writing samples.
 In my experience, a portfolio matters more than a certificate while applying for tech writing jobs.

 **Will you review my documents/provide feedback/mentor me?**

 Unfortunately, my full-time job and personal responsibilities don't allow me the bandwidth to review your documents, provide feedback, or offer 1:1 mentorship.
-In fact, the reason I created the plan is to provide a useful resource in response to the frequent requests for mentorship and tech writing courses.

-Now that FAQs and introductions are out of the way, let's get to the plan!
+Now that FAQs and introductions are out of the way, let's get to the guide!

 ## Week 1: What is Tech Writing + Beginner FAQs + Tech Writing Process + Introduction to GitHub